sorell/whirling-electrons/stairway-to-heaven-pcb/bom.md

 The leds come in 5 m strips and have 3 separate colors.

-Measured current consumption for unopened reel after temperature rise has stopped:
+Measured current consumption for an unopened reel after temperature rise has stopped:
 Blue: 1,29 A
 Red: 1,33 A
 Green: 1,12 A